-- Student status - Full-time status for federal financial aid: 12 credits per semester - Status for most scholarships: 15 credits per semester - To complete an associate degree in four semesters: Students should take 15 credits the first semester and 16 credits the remaining three semesters (total of 63 credits) - Students receiving financial aid must be careful not to reduce their credit hour load below the minimum number of hours awarded each semester through financial aid or the amount of financial aid will also be reduced - Students may add classes once school starts through the end of the first full week of classes in that semester.
+- Student status - Full-time status for federal financial aid: 12 credits per semester - Status for most scholarships: 15 credits per semester - To complete an associate degree in four semesters: Students should take 15 credits each semester (total of 60 credits) - Students receiving financial aid must be careful not to reduce their credit hour load below the minimum number of hours awarded each semester through financial aid or the amount of financial aid will also be reduced - Students may add classes once school starts through the end of the first full week of classes in that semester.
 After that, students must procure an "add" card with the instructor's signature which must be turned in to the Student Success Center for processing - If a class is full, instructor permission is required with an "add" card and instructor signature which must be turned in to the Student Success Center.
 Instructors are under no obligation to add students to a full class - If students do not attend the first day of class and did not receive instructor permission, they may be administratively dropped from that course